 Funding Resources

 Funds often come from school administration, the foreign language, social studies and performing arts departments, the parents' organization, the French Club crêpe or bon-bon sale.
-But here are some additional ideas and resources, in the form of grants, income-generating activities, cash and in-kind contributions.
+So here are some additional ideas and resources, in the form of grants, income-generating activities, cash and in-kind contributions.

 • Public ticket sales for an evening show.
 This may be the single easiest way to support the school visits.
 At $10 per ticket, an audience of 200 people would pay the bill entirely for a day in the school and the evening concert, and still leave you some seed money to begin again the next year.